thehomeworkclub/ModernDayPirates/memory-bank/activeContext.md

 ## Current Focus
 We have successfully implemented a comprehensive VR weapons system with physical reloading mechanics optimized for use with a gunstock.
 The system allows for realistic magazine removal and insertion using physical hand movements.
 Seven different weapon models are now implemented with proper magazines, muzzle flashes, and recoil animations.

 We have also implemented boat-based gameplay with enemy ships that shoot bombs at the player's boat.
 The health system shows damage on both the player UI and directly on the gun as a row of 10 hearts.
+This has now been enhanced with a wave and round tracker display on the right side of the gun, using custom icons with text indicators that match the heart display style.

 Recently, we've enhanced the shop system to include persistent upgrades across game sessions, with three distinct shop tabs offering different types of upgrades.
 The system saves both currencies and upgrade levels between shop visits, only resetting if the player dies.